sd17fall/softdes.web/pages/recipes.md

 ### Use multiple cursors

-Edit several places at once using [multiple cursors and selections](http://flight-manual.atom.io/using-atom/sections/editing-and-deleting-text/#multiple-cursors-and-selections)
+Use [multiple cursors and selections](http://flight-manual.atom.io/using-atom/sections/editing-and-deleting-text/#multiple-cursors-and-selections) to edit several places at once.

 ### Make Hydrogen work with Anaconda
 Make the Hydrogen plugin work with Anaconda Python: